Introduction

 Combat Strategy with Revo

-⬥ From there, use your thresholds, modified ultimate abilities and special attacks as adrenaline and ability cooldowns permit.
+From there, use your enhanced abilities, modified ultimate abilities and special attacks as adrenaline and ability cooldowns permit.

-• Build to 100% → damage-boosting ultimate → thresholds/modified ultimates/special attacks → Repeat
+⬥ Build to 100% → damage-boosting ultimate → enhanced/modified ultimates/special attacks → Repeat

-• If you have full adrenaline, but cannot use a damage-boosting ultimate, you can use a couple thresholds while waiting for the cooldown.
+• If you have full adrenaline, but cannot use a damage-boosting ultimate, you can use a couple enhanced abilities while waiting for the cooldown

 Setting Up A Revolution Bar